19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Carry Capacity.md

 A PC with an [Adventurer's Pack](../../Items%20and%20Gear/Gear/100%20Coins/Adventurer's%20Pack.md) has 10 [Item Slots](Item%20Slots.md).

 Worn items such as clothing and [Armor](../../Items%20and%20Gear/Armor/Armor.md) do not take up any slots.
 But, [Weapons](../../Items%20and%20Gear/Weapons/Weapons.md) and [Ammo](../../Items%20and%20Gear/Weapon%20Properties/Ammo%20Property.md) do.
-*The sheathes for weapons and ammo are assumed to be part of an adventuring pack.*
+*The sheathes for weapons and ammo are part of an adventuring pack.*

 ## Attempting to Overcarry